Cetraform/krease-display/README.md

 # krease-display
-A barge-like display typeface created by Cetraform :)
+A bold display typeface created by Cetraform :)